michielbdejong/documents/pitch.md

   different products we want to offer.
 * We will publish all our infrastructure documents from day one, and users will own all the data related to their server, making it easy for users to migrate from one franchise branch to another, or to an unrelated hosting provider altogether.
-* Each franchise branch will consist of one operator and his or her customers, and will run as an independent and autonomous cell.
+* Each franchise branch will consist of one operator and his or her customers, and will run as an autonomous cell.
+Users are free to migrate from one branch to another at any time, easily, and without interrupting the service.
+* The franchise as a whole will be a non-profit Cyber Foundation, existing only as a moneyless cooperation between the independent hosters who form IndieHosters.net.

 # 3: The Product